ikamman/groups-app/README.md

 ### Large volume handling

 In term of large volume handling we can change in memory database to ex.
-Cassandra which can be cluster easily, increase number of nodes in the cluster.
+Cassandra which can be clustered and sharded easily, increasing number of nodes in the cluster.
 There is no need to return all feed data to the http service.
 I think only latest posts are necessary and oldest ones we can load progressively.
 On the client side we can keep track of oldest messages for each feed and load older ones if necessary.
 There are methods in FeedRepository to handle that.
 We can even keep track of latest messages in feeds by keeping them in the group actors and use only database to fetch older ones.